 - 5 tablespoons maple syrup (or sub any other sweetener)

-- 1 teaspoons chicory powder (or sub equal amount instant coffee)
+- 1 teaspoon instant coffee (or sub equal amount chicory powder)

 - Walnut halves

 - Preheat oven to 180 degrees Celsius (350 degrees Fahrenheit).

 - Place the coconut oil in a large bowl and melt over a saucepan of boiling water or in the microwave (skip this step if using any other oil).